merapar/cassandra/README.md

-Cassandra in Docker
-===

-This repository provides everything you need to run Cassandra in Docker, and is tuned for fast container startup.
+This repository contains everything you need in order to run Cassandra 2.2.9 in AWS, using Kubernetes.